SAP-samples/abap-platform-fiori-feature-showcase/06_object_page_content.md

 <img src="https://raw.githubusercontent.com/SAP-samples/abap-platform-fiori-feature-showcase/main/Images/Guide/action_overload.jpg" title="Action Overload" />

-Action overload means to add an action bound to a higher level entity (parent), to the object page list table of a child entity.
-The action is defined in the parent behaviour definition, and the UI annotation to add the action is defined in the child CDS view or metadata extension.
+Action overload means to add an action bound to another entity, to the object page list table of a child entity.
+The action is defined in the behaviour definition, and the UI annotation to add the action is defined in the other entity's CDS view or metadata extension.

 The example given here, is an action button displayed at the Child entity table in section Child Entity (1..n)(#OPTable), that calls a Root action to create a new Child instance.